 The next couple of weeks were to prove a strange time.
-I was supposed to be returning to work, but the COVID-19 travel restrictions were starting to bite, and travel to my work place had just been stopped.
-Over the next few days, I spent a while with Planey at Warbirds, doing a thorough empty and organise of the interior.
-I was able to identify quite a quantity of items that would no longer be needed, and pack them up to be sent home rather than flown with me across the Pacific.
+I was supposed to be returning to work but the COVID-19 travel restrictions were starting to bite, and travel to my work place in Iraq had just been stopped.
+Over the next few days I spent a while with Planey at Warbirds, doing a thorough empty and organise of the interior.
+I was able to identify quite a quantity of items that would no longer be needed, and packed them up to be sent home rather than flown with me across the Pacific.

-I also stopped in to visit Oceania Aviation again, and drop off some liquid treats to thank them for their great assistance with my maintenance work.
-Sean and Lewis had just come back from collecting an aircraft that had landed out with a rough running engine, and we spent a bit of time enjoying some refreshments and chatting about their work.
+I also stopped in to visit Oceania Aviation again and drop off some liquid treats to thank them for their great assistance with my maintenance work.
+Shaun and Lewis had just come back from collecting an aircraft that had landed out with a rough running engine, and we spent a bit of time enjoying some refreshments and chatting about their work.

-Raglan was a beautiful little seaside town, and the airstrip is located on a strip of land a short walk from the center.
-I did a particularly poor landing, which luckily nobody seemed to notice, and taxied in to park on the edge of the field at the end of a row of visiting airplanes.
+Raglan was a beautiful little seaside town.
+The airstrip is located on a strip of land a short walk from the center.
+I did a particularly poor landing which luckily nobody seemed to notice, and taxied in to park on the edge of the field at the end of a row of visiting airplanes.
 A couple of pilots walked over to say hello, having recognised the airplane.
 They invited me down to their “command center”, set up in a mobile home down one end of the airplane parking, and offered me home made brownies and other snacks.
 This was shaping up to be a good fly-in!

 A C172 arrived from North Shore airport with 3 on board, who all turned out to be very friendly.
-I joined them to walk into town, where they headed for lunch and I settled for a walk around and an ice cream.
-When I returned to the field, the news was bad.
+I joined them to walk into town where they headed for lunch; I settled for a walk around and an ice cream.
+When I returned to the field the news was bad.
 It turned out that after freeing one wheel on the Beaver, they had been trying to free the other; with 3 pushing hard on the strut and the engine at full power the airplane had suddenly come free, spun round, and floored the helpers with its tail.
 The two ladies were in bad shape and the air ambulance helicopter was on the way.
-Luckily we later discovered that they were both OK with only minor injuries, but it was a sad end to a lovely day.
+We later discovered that they were both OK with only minor injuries but it was a sad end to a lovely day.

-The Cubs returned soon afterwards, and one of the pilots offered me a ride.
-I’d never flown in one, so I jumped at the chance, and we headed out to explore the coast and land on a few of the beaches; thankfully without any drama.
+The Cubs returned soon afterwards and one of the pilots offered me a ride.
+I’d never flown in one so I jumped at the chance.
+We headed out to explore the coast and land on a few of the beaches; thankfully without any drama.
 After getting back to Raglan I said my goodbyes and jumped in Planey, heading north back to Ardmore.

 The following day was the day of the Auckland Aero Club fly-out to Pauanui Beach airport.
-Members of the Airline Flying Club from Ardmore, and also the North Shore Aero Club were joining in, so we had a good fleet of about ten aircraft going out.
-We all met at the club at 1400, and received a briefing from one of the flight instructors to ensure that everybody knew what the plan was, and that we could safely operate with so many aircraft all heading to the same place at once.
+Members of the Airline Flying Club from Ardmore, and also the North Shore Aero Club, were joining in.
+This meant we had a good fleet of about ten aircraft going out.
+We all met at the club at 1400 and received a briefing from one of the flight instructors to ensure that everybody knew what the plan was, and that we could safely operate with so many aircraft all heading to the same place at once.
 Briefing complete, we all scattered to our respective aircraft and started up!

-The Coromandel was soon in sight, and it didn’t take long to cruise across it and descend into the traffic pattern at Pauanui.
-I was number three behind a pair of club C172s, and touched down gently (a big improvement on my Raglan arrival!) on the smooth grass runway.
+The Coromandel was soon in sight.
+It didn’t take long to cruise across it and descend into the traffic pattern at Pauanui.
+I was number three behind a pair of club C172s and touched down gently on the smooth grass runway; a big improvement on my Raglan arrival.
 I parked up on the end of the long line of aircraft already lined up on the southern side of the strip, making sure not to block the hangar door of any of the homes built alongside the runway.

 I decided to head back to Ardmore before it got dark.
-The flight was short, and gave me beautiful views of Rangitoto on the one side, and the downtown area on the other.
-I was the only aircraft in the pattern at Ardmore, and parked back up in my home spot at Warbirds.
+The flight was short and gave me beautiful views of Rangitoto on the one side and the downtown area on the other.
+I was the only aircraft in the pattern at Ardmore and was soon parked back up in my home spot at Warbirds.
 It had been a great day of flying!

 Click here to read the next part of the story.